Last Updated on April 3, 2023 by Dr Gustavo Assatourians DDS

 A dental extraction is a procedure in which one or more diseased teeth are extracted that cannot be treated through other methods that can keep these teeth in our mouth since this would avoid possible serious infections.
 Also, some teeth must be extracted on a specialist’s advice as a complementary part of another treatment.

-The extraction of a tooth is the last resort for dental treatment.
+Tooth extraction is the last resort for dental treatment.
 In the Channel Islands Family Dental office, all specialists have a principle to save and maintain teeth by all possible means.
 However, sometimes the only proper treatment is to extract the tooth.

 There are many reasons dental extractions are recommended.